A Very Important Post about…. beauty pageant controversies

 In a moment that was replayed during the broadcast, Fakih nearly fell while finishing her walk in her gown because of the length of its train.
 But she made it without a spill and went on to win….

 During the interview portion, Fakih was asked whether she thought birth control should be paid for by health insurance, and she said she believed it should because it’s costly.

-“I believe that birth control is just like every other medication even though it’s a,” Fakih said.
+“I believe that birth control is just like every other medication even though it’s a controlled substance,” Fakih said.